-You, me and pretty much everybody else around the world, spend time during the day connecting phones, or other electronic devices to power, to ensure they don't run out of battery.
-It's common practice and something none of us really thinks about.
+You, me and pretty much everybody else around the world, spend time during the day connecting phones or other electronic devices to power to ensure they don't run out of battery.
+It's common practice and something none of us really think about.
 But do you know what you're actually plugging in?
 Or why some devices produce heat and others don't?
 Why a fire could start from simply plugging in a device like a baby monitor, a phone or just a regular plug?

 With a 35% increase in electrical fires in the home between 2014 and 2015, it's important that people know a bit more about whats going on once power is connected to a device.
 Having worked as an electrician for years, I saw many of the issues that can arise and the most common causes were:

 1) Faulty devices e.g damaged or malfunctioning components.